List of Terminator: The Sarah Connor Chronicles characters: Officer Goodnow

-Goodnow (introduced in "Today Is the Day, Part 1"), portrayed by Erin Fleming, is an officer (no first name mentioned) under command of Jesse Flores aboard USS Jimmy Carter.
+Goodnow (introduced in "Today Is the Day, Part 1"), portrayed by Erin Fleming, is an officer under command of Jesse Flores aboard USS Jimmy Carter.
 She is a squad mate of Lieutenant Dietz during the acquisition of a special package in Indonesian zone.
-Afterwards, she, along with the rest of the same squad, breaks into the cargo bay to find out the contents of the package.
-During the stand-off between Jesse and Dietz in the cargo hold, the T-1001 in the cryogenic case thaws and Goodnow pulls her rifle on her only to be stabbed and killed merely seconds later.
-She's later seen when the crew abandons the submarine as the T-1001 assumes her shape to deliver a message to Jesse.
+Afterwards, she, along with the rest of the squad, breaks into the cargo bay to find out the contents of the package.
+During the stand-off between Jesse and Dietz in the cargo hold, the T-1001 in the cryogenic case thaws and Goodnow pulls her rifle on her, only to be stabbed and killed.
+Goodnow is later seen when the crew abandons the submarine as the T-1001 assumes her shape to deliver a message to Jesse.

 Carl Greenway

 Carl Greenway (introduced in "Automatic for the People"), portrayed by Paul Schulze, is the safety officer of Serrano Point nuclear power plant.
 His name is among those written on the Connor's basement wall by a future Human Resistance soldier.
 He is ostracized by the plant's workers, not because his prior cancer is a bad omen, but because his negative inspection reports threaten the plant's operations license and thus their jobs.
 He is killed and replaced by a look-alike T-888 Terminator which sabotages the plant.
-The damage is mitigated by Cameron Phillips who successfully fights the Greenway Terminator and hides its non-functional remains in a 55-gallon drum among the nuclear waste.
+The damage is mitigated by Cameron, who successfully fights the Greenway Terminator and hides its non-functional remains in a 55-gallon drum among the nuclear waste.
 The sabotage, while less severe than intended, is ultimately successful, as it causes the plant's owners to contract with Mr. Bradbury (a T-1001 Terminator) of Automite Systems to install automated controls in all seven of their nuclear power plants.